RotRotAl/Onboarding-Newbies/chapter_02/day_10.md

 ### Reading sources

-You may use (but are not limited) these sources:
+You may use (but are not limited to) the following sources:

 - [What is Docker](https://aws.amazon.com/docker/#:~:text=Docker%20is%20a%20software%20platform,tools%2C%20code%2C%20and%20runtime.)
 - [Docker Wikipedia entry](https://en.wikipedia.org/wiki/Docker_(software))